bewantbe/GC_clean/README.md

   - Usage suggestion:
      + Use `nGrangerTfast.m` for general purpose GC calculation.
      + Use `pos_nGrangerT_qrm.m` for ill-condition data.
-     + Use `RGrangerTLevinson.m` for handreds or more variables case.
+     + Use `RGrangerTLevinson.m` for hundreds or more variables case.

   - `nGrangerT.m`